The Ultimate Guide to Ergonomic Chairs: Must-Have Features and Best Types for Every Workspace

 They work especially well in creative studios, benching systems, and shared-use areas where flexibility and floor space are priorities.
 For environments that need to do more with less, armless chairs are a practical and often underrated option.

-Features matter, but only when they match the person sitting in the chair.
 The right call for someone at a compact home desk is a very different one from the right call for someone running back-to-back client meetings all day.

 Start with your use case, then match the features to your body and your work pattern.
 That order makes the decision a lot clearer.
 If you’re comparing multiple Merryfair models, you can view them side by side here to make the process easier.